Skardyy/Shell-Alias-Maker/README.md

 ### Important
 the shortcuts folder that contains the .lnk files and aliases.txt file must be at the same dir as cc.exe
 ## to-know
 cc dosent support io related commands.. all commands are ran asynchronous so cli apps most likely will break it.
+because cc is an unsigned executable and runs commands, if the command you're running is unknown (custom .lnk files that aren't known apps), cc will be flagged as antivirus, in such case u can exclude it from the scan of antivirus, but do so in cautions